 Cecilia believes, “it’s about respecting nature in your soul, not just in your laws.”
 So travelers too have the power to make choices that protect forests and communities.

-Getting there: For flights from North America, it’s usually cheaper to fly to Venice or Nice, then take a short flight to Olbia with Volotea or Easy Jet.
+Getting there: For flights from North America, it’s usually cheaper to fly to Italy or France, then take a short flight to Olbia with Volotea or Easy Jet.

 Getting around: The comfortable ARST buslines serve this region.
 Return trips to Olbia can be made to many of the towns mentioned above for under 10 Euros.